Olivierlu1/lofi-labs/README.md

 From now on, just make sure you are in your virtual environment when developing in lofi-backend.
 1. To activate virtual environment: `source mypython/bin/activate`
 2. To deactivate virtual environment: `deactivate`

+# Pull Requests Procedure
+To make a change to the repository, open a pull request.
+First, your code changes should be on a branch (ex, "elise-icons-update") other than master.
+To create a pull request:
+1. Click on the "Pull requests" tab from the lofi-labs repo in Github
+2. Click "new pull request"
+3. The base branch should be "master," and the compare banch should be your branch (ex, "elise-icons-update").
+4. Click "create pull request" and review the changes you are proposing to make sure only your intended changes are present.